 2.544 Water Spotting ― The spotty appearance of a paint film, which is caused by drops of water on the surface and which remains after the water has evaporated, the effect may or may not be permanent.
 Water spots usually appear lighter in colour than the surrounding paint.

-2.545 Water Stain ― See ‘stain’.
+2.545 Water Stain ― See ‘stain’

 2.546 Water Swelling ― A continuous absorption of moisture by a solid mass accompanied by an increase of volume, is called swelling.
 This phenomenon may be regarded as an intermediate stage between solubility and insolubility.